Health Tanzania - Adolescent health - Enfants du Monde Health Tanzania - Adolescent health - Enfants du Monde

 Over 44’000 teenagers will benefit from the project

 *Kalolo A, Kibusi SM.
 The influence of perceived behaviour control, attitude and empowerment on re-ported condom use and intention to use condoms among adolescents in rural Tanzania.
 Reprod Health.
-2015 Nov 13;12:105. doi: 10.1186/s12978-015-0097-5.
-PMID: 26563296; PMCID: PMC4643513.
+2015

 **Teenage childbearing by region, UNFPA Teenage pregnancies factsheet 2018

-Enfants du Monde, recognised for its expertise in education for over 50 years, and the NGO SolidarMed, specialist in the medical sector, launched a joint project in 2022 funded by the Swiss Agency for Development and Cooperation, to improve the sexual health of adolescents aged 10 to 19 in the district of Ulanga in the south of the country.
-Changing the attitudes of adolescents and adapting health services to their needs lies at the heart of this project, the first stage in closer cooperation between the two NGOs.
+and the NGO SolidarMed, which specialises in the medical field, launched a joint project in 2022 funded by the Swiss Agency for Development and Cooperation to improve the sexual health of adolescents aged 10 to 19 in the district of Ulanga in the south of the country.
+Changing attitudes among adolescents and adapting health services to their needs is at the heart of this project, which is the first phase of closer cooperation between the two NGOs.

-Objectives for this project between 2022 and 2024:
+The objectives of this project between 2022 and 2024 are:

 Julius et Neema*, students, Tanzania